-Editor’s note: GoDaddy’s new WordPress Ecommerce hosting comes with WooCommerce preinstalled and $3000 worth of free premium extensions.
+Editor's note: GoDaddy's new managed WooCommerce hosting comes with WooCommerce preinstalled and $3000 worth of free premium extensions.

 Due to the COVID-19 (coronavirus), many small businesses have had to minimize their hours or shutter their brick-and-mortar locations for the time being.
 While they might have WordPress websites in place, they may not have embraced ecommerce — until now.

 Temporarily furloughed employees with blogs and hobby websites on WordPress are also looking for ways to generate income by setting up an online side hustle in the interim.
 Enter WooCommerce.

 Types of businesses that might benefit from WooCommerce

 A couple examples of businesses that might benefit from switching over from in-person business to virtual / ecommerce models are:

 Restaurants.
 Put your menu online and offer delivery or curbside pickup.
 Sell gift cards for future use.